ericaezhou/Assemble_AI/README.md

 1. Open your browser to `http://localhost:3000`
 2. Click "Sign up" to create a new account
-3. Fill out the signup form:
+3. Complete the onboarding flow:
+   - Optionally upload your resume or LinkedIn screenshot to auto-fill your profile
-   - Enter your email and click "Get Code" to receive a verification code
+   - Enter your name, email, and password
-   - In development mode, check the server console for the code
-   - Enter the 6-digit verification code
+   - Select your occupation and provide relevant details
-   - Complete the form with your name, password, institution, research areas, interests, and bio
+   - Choose your interests, skills, and hobbies
+   - A bio will be automatically generated from your GitHub/resume data
-4. After signup, you'll see your dashboard with conferences
+4. After signup, you'll see your dashboard with events
-5. Create or join conferences using conference IDs
+5. Create or join events using event IDs
-6. View conference details, search participants, and get recommendations
+6. View event details, search participants, and get recommendations

 ## API Endpoints

 ### Authentication

-- `POST /api/auth/signup` - Create a new user account
+Authentication (signup/login) happens client-side via Supabase Auth.

-- `POST /api/auth/login` - Login with email and password
+- `POST /api/auth/check-email` - Check if an email is already registered

 ### Researchers

 - `GET /api/researchers` - Get all researchers
 - `GET /api/researchers/:id` - Get a specific researcher
+- `PUT /api/researchers/:id` - Update researcher profile
 - `GET /api/researchers/search/:query` - Search researchers
 - `GET /api/researchers/:id/recommendations` - Get personalized recommendations
+- `GET /api/researchers/:id/conferences` - Get all conferences for a user

+### Profiles

+- `POST /api/profiles/:id/generate-bio` - Generate a bio using LLM from GitHub and/or resume data

 ### Conferences

 - `POST /api/conferences` - Create a new conference
-- `POST /api/conferences/join` - Join a conference by ID
+- `POST /api/conferences/:id/join` - Join a conference by ID
-- `GET /api/conferences/user/:userId` - Get all conferences for a user
 - `GET /api/conferences/:id` - Get conference details
 - `GET /api/conferences/:id/participants` - Get conference participants with similarity scores